Two Ancient Chinese Villages in a Deep Mountain

 Hongcun’s neighbour Xidi, another ancient village formally developed during the early Ming Dynasty, has a similar overall layout and feature, only its water channels are wider and its buildings more exquisite.

 Most houses in Xidi are in the form of a courtyard residence.
-Since the climate in the southern China is generally more accommodating and winter is less cold and windy, the southern-style Chinese courtyard residences appear much more open to the natural elements with a greater integration between the indoors and the outdoors, as comparing to the northern ones typically seen in Beijing.
+Since the climate in southern China is generally more accommodating and winter is less cold and windy, the southern-style Chinese courtyard residences appear much more open to the natural elements with greater integration between the indoors and the outdoors, as compared to the northern ones typically seen in Beijing.